 Substances That Can Result in Psychosis

-Other substances that may cause psychotic symptoms are:
+Other substances that may cause medication-induced psychotic disorder symptoms are:

 - Amphetamines like Adderall and Vyvanse